rwoll/CS051Proposal/README.md

 ported directly to this `INSTRUCTIONS.md` file with the lab write-up mostly unchanged from its current state (The instructions will need to be modified to contain git-related instructions.)
-This `labXX` file will also need to contain a `example.jar` file that contains the fully-functional working example of the lab.
-(Another option would be to embed the `example.jar` file into a GitHub-Pages website.)
-Students will then do a `git pull upstream master` to get their new lab assignment.
+This `labXX` file will also need to contain an `example.jar` file that contains the fully-functional working example of the lab.
+(Another option would be to embed the `example.jar` file into a GitHub-Pages website or have it on the current CS Department website) Students will then do a `git pull upstream master` to get their new lab assignment.
 Given that the TA and professors do not push modifications of the previous lab assignments, this will go over without any merge conflicts.